-A page title is the one that users are most likely to notice and that helps visitors to make decision whether to read your content, so each page on your website should have a distinct and descriptive title.
+A page title is the one that users are most likely to notice and that helps visitors to make a decision whether to read your content, so each page on your website should have a distinct and descriptive title.

 Avoid repeated and boilerplate titles.
-Identical titles make it is more difficult for visitors to distinguish pages.
+Identical titles make it more difficult for visitors to distinguish pages.
 Boilerplate titles that vary by a single piece of information are not helpful for users too.

 Page titles need to be both short and descriptive.
-A page title gives a user a quick insight whether content of the page is relevant to his/her query.
+A page title gives a user a quick insight into whether the content of the page is relevant to his/her query.
 Avoid using extremely lengthy titles.

 A page title should communicate the topic of the corresponding page content.
-Users don’t like read content that has no relation to their requests.
+Users don’t like to read content that has no relation to their requests.

 Avoid using a title that is not relevant to the page content and vague titles such as “New Page” and “Untitled”.

-You can include your website or business name or other information you want at the beginning or end of each your page title, separated from the rest of the title by a delimiter (hyphen, colon, or pipe).
+You can include your website or business name or other information you want at the beginning or end of each page title, separated from the rest of the title by a delimiter (hyphen, colon, or pipe).

 “Make sure that every page on your site has a title specified in the title tag."
 2

-Each your page should have a unique title tag as title tags help search engines to know what the difference between the particular page and other pages on your website is.
-As a result, Google and other search engines have possibility to choose and show in the search results pages that the best match user’s request.
+Each page should have a unique title tag as title tags help search engines to know what the difference between the particular page and other pages on your website is.
+As a result, Google and other search engines have the possibility to choose and show in the search results pages the best match user’s request.

-Avoid using a single title tag as in this case search engines will not know how each your particular page is distinct from others.
+Avoid using a single title tag as in this case search engines will not know how each particular page is distinct from others.